adamonthecode/Password-Generator/README.md

 # Password-Generator
-A Python password generating which uses random characters thereby returning a password to the user.
+A simple Python Password Generator which uses random characters thereby returning a password to the user.

 # The benefits of using this Password Generator
 - All passwords will be unique